6

 Now that your database has been created, let's seed it with some initial data.

-Don't worry if you don't understand everything the code is doing, but to give you an overview, the script uses SQL to create the tables, and the data from placeholder-data.ts
+The script uses SQL to create the tables, and the data from placeholder-data.ts

 file to populate them after they've been created.